-Article Overview: Curious to know how to build wealth through rental properties?
+Summary: Curious to know how to build wealth by investing in rental properties?
 Learn how in this comprehensive investor guide, which is based on chapter 2 of the best selling book Retire Rich with Rentals by Kathy Fettke.

 Introduction: So You’re Looking To Get Rich with Rental Properties, Eh?